 Pink Tower Bridge in London, England, United Kingdom

 My friend told me to buy cheap flights to london so I did.
 I was on a bus on my way back from Dover to London when Princess Charlotte of Cambridge was born.
-I wasn’t in England that reason but I was excited since last time they had put colored lights on the bridges to celebrate the birth.
+I wasn’t in England for that reason but I was excited since last time they had put colored lights on the bridges to celebrate the birth.
 I didn’t find out about the birth until I was reading the news on one of the trains to London.
 After dinner, I wandered around the Thames and took in the pink lights of Tower Bridge, Millennium Bridge, and the London Eye.
 I loved England so much I’ve been thinking of visiting again next year but this time by ship!
 I’ve been looking at cruise deals from southampton and they all look so exciting.

 Exploring the magical world of Harry Potter